tytydraco/yessleep/out/I_found_a_90s_kids_show_on_vhs_I_wish_I_burned_it.md

 The tape abruptly ended, and there was one more episode.
 It was titled "Will you play with me?"
 I  was really hesitant to watch it, but something was influencing me.
 I had no choice.
 It started with Sunny in, what looks like a bedroom.
 Toys on the floor.
 Sunny face was filled with static, and he was staring blankly at the screen.
 Text kept on popping up.
 "Will you play with me?" and "play with me."
 Over and over.
 I had enough, even though I should have stopped at episode 2.
 I ejected the tape, grabbed the box and the tapes, and threw them in the dumpster outside.

-The next day, after I got home from work, I heard my vhs player on.
+The next day, after I got home from work, I heard my VCR running.
 A familiar voice echoed through my apartment.
 "Will you play with me?".